 Litigation can be an expensive option.
 Further, you may struggle to collect on a judgment if the other party is insolvent.

 Thus, if it appears that someone with whom you have a contract will be unable to perform, you may consider renegotiating the terms of the contract rather than acting hastily to enforce your rights.
 For example, you may consider extending the time for the other person to pay or perform their obligations.

 When a breach of contract occurs, the non-breaching party must generally take steps to mitigate their losses.
 If you fail to mitigate, you may not be able to recover your full damages.

 For example, imagine you had contracted to purchase fabric from a supplier to make T-shirts.
 Without the fabric, you will be unable to fulfill your T-shirt orders.
 There is another fabric supplier that will sell you the fabric for a higher price.
 This will decrease your profit margin, but you will still make a profit.

 If you refuse to buy the other available fabric, you cannot then try to hold the original fabric supplier accountable for the entire value of your lost profits.
-They will be liable only for the difference between the contract price and the cost of the replacement product you could have purchased.
+They may be liable only for the difference between the contract price and the cost of the replacement product you could have purchased.

 File a Lawsuit

 If it becomes clear that the other party has no intention of fulfilling their obligations and won’t negotiate with you, it may be time to file a lawsuit.